 In terms of price, rack rates start at about $250/night (including that pesky resort fee).
 At that rate, the Hyatt Regency Grand Cypress probably is not going to lure away a lot of Walt Disney World die hards who stay on-site for those perks, but it is most definitely a compelling option for luxury travelers, conventioneers, and even families looking for a resort that isn’t “Disneyified.”

-Save for the theming and on-site perks like Extra Magic Hours and Disney’s Magical Express, the Hyatt Regency Grand Cypress is most definitely a Deluxe caliber hotel by Walt Disney World standards, and I’d put it ahead of all Disney Deluxe hotels when viewed objectively.
+Save for the theming and on-site perks (which have all but disappeared in the last few years), the Hyatt Regency Grand Cypress is most definitely a Deluxe caliber hotel by Walt Disney World standards, and I’d put it ahead of all Disney Deluxe hotels when viewed objectively.
 Rather than renting a car, we used Uber to get between the hotel and parks (there’s also a free shuttle), and the cost from the Hyatt to the Contemporary (closest drop-off to Magic Kingdom) was just under $10, and efficient in terms of time.

 Overall, the Hyatt Regency Grand Cypress totally won us over.
 It is most definitely a destination resort, and you could spend several days here without ever leaving the hotel.
 It’s the perfect hotel for families wanting nice accommodations for an Orlando vacation, but not needing the perks of staying on-site at Walt Disney World, and not wanting to a pay a premium for the Disney name.
 The nightly rate is high and the resort fee annoying, but for those wanting a luxury resort hotel in Orlando, the price is justified.